 How it works

 My original idea was to design an experience that changes Google's search results without the audience's knowledge.
-I created some mockups and asked the class for feedback.
 People liked the idea, but they didn't feel any difference if they didn't know the extension was active.

 They would like to be notified when their search results are being reorganized.
 Otherwise, they don't see the need for another algorithm to interfere with their search results.